comsysto/spring-core-bootcamp-starter/README.md

 ## How to check if the setup works

-1. Start the application using gradle:
+1. Start the required database as a Docker container:
     ```
+    docker-compose up -d
+    ```

+2. Start the application using gradle:
+   ```
    ./gradlew run
    ```

-2. Check if the provided health endpoint is responding:
+3. Check if the provided health endpoint is responding:
    ```
    curl http://localhost:8080/health
    ```